-- A. Purpose.
-The purpose of this Section is to restrict the use of outdoor artificial illuminating devices emitting undesirable light rays that: - 1.
-Have a detrimental effect on astronomical observations. - 2.
-Create a public nuisance. - B. General Regulations. - 1.
-The provisions of this Section shall apply to all outdoor artificial illuminating devices, outdoor fixtures, lamps and other devices, permanent or portable, used for illumination or advertisement.
+- 1. The provisions of this Section shall apply to all outdoor artificial illuminating devices, outdoor fixtures, lamps and other devices, permanent or portable, used for illumination or advertisement.
 Such devices shall include, but are not limited to search, spot, or flood lights, and other fixtures used to illuminate: - a. buildings and structures - b. recreational areas - c. parking lot lighting - d. billboards and other signs (advertising or other) - e. street lighting - f. lighting for gas station canopies and other similar uses - g. general area and yard lighting (including security lighting and lighting for the convenience of customers, patrols, visitors, and so forth) - 2.
 Every outdoor light source shall be operated so that it does not emit a beam or intense glare beyond the property boundary.
 Such lighting shall be operated in a way that it is directed away from and shielded from any adjacent property and shall not detract from driver visibility on adjacent streets.
 Compliance is achieved with fixture shielding, directional control designed into the fixture, fixture location, fixture height, fixture aim, or a combination of these factors. - 3.
-All outdoor artificial illuminating devices exterior illuminating devices, except those devices exempted in 5.02.080 (E) from this Section, shall be fully or partially shielded as required in this Chapter, "Requirements for Shielding and Filtering," including requirements set forth in Table 2. - 4.
-Those outdoor light fixtures requiring a filter according to Table 2 below shall be equipped with a filter consisting of a glass, acrylic or translucent enclosure.
-Quartz glass does not meet this requirement. - 5.
+All outdoor artificial illuminating devices exterior illuminating devices, except those devices exempted in 5.02.080 (E) from this Section, shall be fully or partially shielded as required in this Chapter, "Requirements for Shielding and Filtering," including requirements set forth in Table 2.

+4. Those outdoor light fixtures requiring a filter according to Table 2 below shall be equipped with a filter consisting of a glass, acrylic or translucent enclosure.
+Quartz glass does not meet this requirement. - 54.
 Outdoor light output total.
 For lamp types that vary in their output as they age (such as high pressure sodium), the initial output, as defined by the manufacturer, is the value to be considered.
 For determining compliance with this Chapter, the light emitted from outdoor light fixtures is to be included in the total output as follows: - a.
 Outdoor light fixtures installed on poles (such as parking lot luminaries) and light fixtures installed on the sides of buildings or other structures, when not shielded from above by the structure itself as defined in b and c below, are to be included in the total outdoor light output by simply adding the lumen output of the lamps used. - b.
 Outdoor light fixtures installed under canopies, building overhangs, or roof eaves where the center of the lamp or luminary is located at least five feet but less than ten feet from the nearest edge of the canopy or overhang are to be included in the total outdoor light output as though they produced only one-quarter (1/4) of the lamp's rated lumen output. - c.
-Outdoor light fixtures located under the canopy and ten or more feet from the nearest edge of a canopy, building overhang, or eave are to be included in the total outdoor light output as though they are produced one tenth (1/10) of the lamp's rated lumen output.
+Outdoor light fixtures located under the canopy and ten or more feet from the nearest edge of a canopy, building overhang, or eave are to be included in the total outdoor light output as though they are produced one-tenth (1/10) of the lamp's rated lumen output.